-During this interactive program, RFTS participants learn exciting new ways to read as a family.
 Through the guidance of a certified RFTS Discussion Leader, participants read/discuss children’s books and explore fun activities to enhance story time and nurture early literacy skills in their children.
 RFTS is offered free of charge and participants keep the high-quality children’s books presented in the program.

 MHC partners with local organizations throughout the state to host RFTS programs.
 These partners share a commitment to family reading and literacy.
 Host sites include: Head Starts, Parents as Teachers, libraries, community action agencies, schools, and shelters.

 RFTS did a great job of teaching me that story time can be more about participation and conversation to edify my children’s education.